daveminh/Chem456-2022F/docs/index.md

 * Use Google Colab to run python computer code and to annotate results.
 * Navigate directories, organize files, and execute programs on a command-line terminal.
-* Recall the main types of biological macromolecules, identify their monomers, and describe levels of structure and the types of interactions that maintain them.
+* Recall the main types of biological macromolecules, identify their monomers, and describe their levels of structure.
+* Describe the types of forces that maintain the structure of biological macromolecules and stabilize their interactions with small organic molecules.
-* Visualize molecular structures with different representations.
-Compare the advantages and disadvantages of several representations.
+* Visualize molecular structures with different styles.
+Compare the advantages and disadvantages of several styles.
 * Align coordinates of protein structures with different amino acid sequences.
 * Summarize the principles behind the main methods used to determine the structures of biological macromolecules.
 Compare their relative benefits and drawbacks.
 * Predict protein structure based on the sequence of amino acids.
 Express confidence in the quality of a structure prediction.